 Webinars on the core components of effective institutional and individual advocacy that improve outcomes for victims and accountability for offenders.
-Trainings intended to provide in-depth perspective and thinking in relevant
+These trainings are intended to provide in-depth perspective and thinking on relevant

 issue from national and rural experts in the field.
 Registration is required.
 Please contact email@example.com if you do not receive registration confirmation.
 All calls take place the third Wednesday of each month from 2 - 3:15pm Central Time.

 Wednesday, November 19Practical Implications of Current

 Intimate Partner Violence Research for Advocates and Service Providers

 In 2009, the National Institute of Justice published Andrew